kollenl/training-r-intro/1-Introduction-to-R/readme.md

 There are several ways to group data to make them easier to work with:

-- Vectors: stores multiple values of the same type (e.g. all numeric values)
+- Vector: stores multiple values of the same type (e.g. all numeric values)
-- Lists: stores multiple values of different types (e.g. some numbers and character values)
+- List: stores multiple values of different types (e.g. some numbers and character values)
-- Matrices: a table of values with only one data type
+- Matrix: a table of values with only one data type
-- Data Frames: a table that can have columns with different data types (e.g. a numeric column and a logical column)
+- Data Frame: a table that can have columns with different data types (e.g. a numeric column and a logical column)

 ## Vectors

-Vectors are variables that contain only one type of data (numeric, character, or logical).
-We use `c( )` as a container for vector elements.
+A vector variable can contain only one type of data (numeric, character, or logical).
+We use `c( )` to create vectors.

 ```r